So, you want to buy a tent! That’s great! Don’t know where to start? That’s ok!

 Some of the larger tents are extremely heavy to carry – even from the car to the campsite.
 Can you manage this on your own?

-Some family tents are so large when packed up in their bags that we could not fit them on our roof rack.
-So consider that before you commit to purchase.
+Some family tents are so large when packed up in their bags that they would not fit on roof racks.
+So, consider that before you commit to purchase.
 Plus, you need some serious muscles to get that tent up on the roof of your car.

 If you haven’t camped in a tent before, you may not be aware how horrendous it is to wake up in the morning to everything being damp.